2110 Store St

 ARCHITECTURE:

-This is a large, two-storey, flat-roofed, Romanesque-style, commercial brick building.
+This is a large, two-storey, flat-roofed, Romanesque-style, brick commercial building.
 The front façade has a round-arched entrance at the extreme left end.
-The building to the right of this has a symmetrical upper floor with two pairs of round-arched windows either side of a large round-arched window under a panel dated 1892.
-All the openings have pilasters below the arches, the far left entry having the most elaborate.
+To the right is a symmetrical upper floor with two pairs of round-arched windows either side of a large round-arched window under a panel dated 1892.
+All the openings have pilasters below the arches.
 The bays are separated by brick pilasters.
-The basement level has two large entrys, and segmentally-arched windows.
+The basement level has two large entries and segmentally-arched windows.
 Because of the sloping site, the basement beyond the entrance bay is at ground level.
-A broad band of plain parging at roof level suggests a lost metal frieze.
-The narrow metal capping survives.
-A tall square smokestack at the rear right corner is missing its original corbelling.
-The right and left sides of the roof are parapetted.
+A broad band of plain parging at roof level suggests a lost frieze; narrow metal capping survives.
+A tall square smokestack at the rear right corner is missing its corbelling.
+Right and left sides of the roof are parapeted.

 ORIGINAL OCCUPANTS: